jasonme0830/Isabelle2Cpp-2025/README.md

 ## TODO

+- [ ] Reimplement the target class definition
+- [ ] Re-think the implementation of the conversion based on definitions
+- [ ] Use more const reference to void copying and re-think the relations between values
 - [ ] Reimplement function to support function currying
 - [ ] Provide configurable conversion rules
 - [ ] Do some benchmarks between generated cpp codes and native cpp codes